 Now, find a box you want the dog to put the toys in.
 Place the box at your feet (you may as well relax, and do this indoors sitting on the sofa).
 Have the dog “Fetch”, but don’t reward him if he gives the ball to you, only if he drops it in the box.

 If he ignores the box, then get his interest by putting a small treat inside.
 That way he’ll both drop the toy in and get a reward.
-Each time he does this, immediately he releases the ball say “Tidy up”.
+Each time he does this, immediately he releases the ball says “Tidy up”.
 Once he releases the toy into the box four out of five times you’re ready to move on.

 Next, move the box a short distance from your feet.
 Continue the game of fetch but with the “Tidy up” command.
-If he’s learnt well so far, he’ll continue to drop the toy in the box.
+If he’s learned well so far, he’ll continue to drop the toy in the box.
 OK, but this is a moving toy.
 Now try with a stationary one.
 Place the toy near the box and give the “Tidy up” cue.

 If everything’s going swimmingly, put two toys side by side.
 Now here’s the rub.
 You don’t reward him for one toy, but only when he puts both in.
-Each time he masters a slightly more advanced part of the trick, you add in an extra element, such as a third, fourth, or fifth toy, until Bingo!
+Each time he masters a slightly more advanced part of the trick, you add an extra element, such as a third, fourth, or fifth toy, until Bingo!
 He puts his own toys away.

 Now to try that with the kids….